theopin/tp/docs/UserGuide.md

 All the data files can be found in the */data* directory, which is located in the same directory as CheatLogs.jar.
 Within */data*, CheatLogs stores data files in subdirectories whose name matches its subject name.
-This gives you a directory of cheat sheets organized by subject, which you can use to retrieve any external cheat sheet file.
+This gives you a directory of cheatsheets organized by subject, which you can use to retrieve any external cheatsheet file.

-The figure below shows a sample organization of the cheat sheet files in a user's directory.
+The figure below shows a sample organization of the cheatsheet files in a user's directory.

 ![image](https://i.ibb.co/jbCTyYG/dataOrg.png)

-In the example illustrated above, the user currently has cheat sheets which are of 3 different subjects.
+In the example illustrated above, the user currently has cheatsheets which are of 3 different subjects.
 Even though some cheatsheets have the same name such as arrays.xml, they are categorized into different folders as they do not share the same subject name.
-This allows you to create cheat sheets for common concepts which may differ based on the subject you are taking.
+This allows you to create cheatsheets for common concepts which may differ based on the subject you are taking.

 <a id="preloaded-data-files"></a>
 ## 5.3.
 Preloaded data files<font size="5"> [:arrow_up_small:](#table-of-contents)</font>

-CheatLogs.jar contains some example cheat sheet files.
-These files will be moved over to the */data( directory when you run the application for the first time.
+CheatLogs.jar contains some example cheatsheet files.
+These files will be moved over to the */data* directory when you run the application for the first time.
 To differentiate these files from your personally created cheatsheets, they are placed under the */preloaded* subdirectory.
 By viewing and editing these cheatsheets through CheatLogs, you will understand how to operate this program.

-The figure below shows a sample organization of the cheat sheet files in a user's directory with a few preloaded cheat  included.
+The figure below shows a sample organization of the cheatsheet files in a user's directory with a few preloaded cheat  included.

 ![image](https://i.ibb.co/7KS8vqn/preloaded-Org.png)

-In the example above, you can see that CheatLogs keeps the organization of such preloaded cheat sheets seperate from the other cheat sheet files.
+In the example above, you can see that CheatLogs keeps the organization of such preloaded cheatsheets seperate from the other cheatsheet files.
 This is to help you to better identify which files are marked as preloaded.

 > :exclamation: If you create a new file within any subdirectory of */preloaded*, CheatLogs will assume that these files have been preloaded and will treat them as such.